s-kyungyong/Sr50-AvrSr50/README.md

 Chain B: 0.95
 ```

+The best structure (1st_best.pdb) was used for the analyses.
 The structure needs to be relaxed after the prediction with ColabDock, using the Amber relaxation outlined above.
 Then, re-index the structure in PyMOL so that the residue index is consistent.
 ```
 alter (chain A), resi=int(resi) + 427
 alter (chain B), resi=int(resi) - 579